Exo-TiC/ExoTiC-MIRI/docs/source/views/stage_1_steps.rst

 =============

-The stage 1 steps perform basic detector-level corrections at the group level.
-Below we detail the workings of several steps that you may find useful for improving the quality of your reduction beyond the default `JWST stage 1 <https://jwst-pipeline.readthedocs.io/en/latest/jwst/pipeline/calwebb_detector1.html>`_.
+The stage 1 steps perform basic detector-level corrections at the group level, followed by ramp fitting.
+Below we detail the workings of several steps that you may find useful for improving the quality of your reduction beyond the default
+`JWST stage 1 <https://jwst-pipeline.readthedocs.io/en/latest/jwst/pipeline/calwebb_detector1.html>`_.
 For a complete list of ExoTiC-MIRI steps and their workings, see the :doc:`API <api/api>`.